haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 I see a number of blog posts and books like [this](https://www.benkuhn.net/outliers/), [this](https://applieddivinitystudies.com/career-timing/), and [this](https://www.trentonbricken.com/Algorithms-To-Live-By/) that will develop an interesting theory and then relate it to the dating problem but in a cursory fashion, as a subset of a more abstract problem.
 Here I try to aggregate these pieces together into a series of considerations that may be useful?

 **The TLDR;** go on lots of dates, exploring more than you otherwise would.
-Commit to more serious relationships when they are great but don't be afraid to end them, and being biased towards meeting more people rather than committing to any one person at least until your later 20s.
+Commit to more serious relationships when they are great but don't be afraid to end them.
+Be biased towards meeting more people rather than committing to any one person at least until your later 20s.

 ---